hasura/skor/README.md

 ## Contributing
 Contributions are welcome!

-Please look at the [issues](https://github.com/hasura/skor/issues) page and help us in improving `skor`!
+Please check out the [contributing guide](CONTRIBUTING.md) to learn about setting up the development environment and building the project.
+Also look at the [issues](https://github.com/hasura/skor/issues) page and help us in improving Skor!